Terms of Service

 TERMS OF SERVICE AGREEMENT

-AGREEMENT TO SELL AND PURCHASE ENERGY: This is an agreement between DR Power, LLC (“DR”) and the undersigned customer (“Customer”) under which the Customer shall initiate electricity service and begin enrollment with DR. Subject to the terms and conditions of this Agreement, DR agrees to sell and the Customer agrees to purchase the quantity of electricity delivered as measured or estimated by the local Utility (Central Maine Power or Bangor Hydro, the “Utility”).
+AGREEMENT TO SELL AND PURCHASE ENERGY: This is an agreement between DR Power, LLC (“DR”) and the undersigned customer (“Customer”) under which the Customer shall initiate electricity service and begin enrollment or reenrollment with DR. Subject to the terms and conditions of this Agreement, DR agrees to sell and the Customer agrees to purchase the quantity of electricity delivered as measured or estimated by the local Utility (Central Maine Power or Emera, the “Utility”).

 DR will supply the electricity to the Customer’s home or business at the account(s) provided by the Customer.
 DR is a Competitive Energy Provider and is not affiliated with the Customer’s Utility.
 The Customer’s Utility will continue to deliver electricity to the Customer’s home or business, read the Customer’s meter, bill the Customer, and make any required repairs.
 The Utility will also respond to emergencies and will remain the Customer’s point of contact in the case of power outages.